Liily77/lydianeghad.github.io/README.md

 We’ll be using the following 9 possible answers for our Magic 8-Ball.

+<h4><strong>School Grades Program</strong></h4>

+I created a small program that stored grade information, processed them to obtain the total grade and percentage, and does some operations to prepared this information before printing them on screen.

 <a href='https://codespaces.new/Liily77/lydianeghad.github.io'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>